 “Linked Tree” Icon

 I’ve saved the best icon for last.
-This is the icon you want to see:
+Some of your matches will show the Linked Tree icon.

 Thankfully, it’s easy to spot linked trees in the match list display.
 Linked trees show the number of people in the tree.

-In contrast to Carol, my match Connie has a linked public tree that is tantalizingly large.
+In contrast to Carol, my match Connie has a linked public tree with over two thousand people.
 If it’s well-researched with lots of attached documents, you could learn more details about a distant branch of your family.

 Researching your Ancestry DNA Matches – A Strategy